EdLeckert/wine-cellar/README.md

 ```

 When using the other Summary Services, you will need to change some of the `name`, `data`, and `modify` values, as well as any `title`, `sort_by`,
 or other relevant values.
-That is, every occurrence of `Country` and `countries` would need to be substituted using the table above.
+That is, every occurrence of `Country` and `countries` in the above example would need to be substituted using the table above.

 Here are examples of each service: